rgbarathan/Customer-Churn-Prediction/ASSIGNMENT_ANSWERS.md

 # Assignment 5: Demo of AI Application with Two Different AI Tasks

 ## Collaborator Information
-[If working in a team, add collaborator name here]
+This assignment was completed as a team of two students:
-- Team Member 1: [Your Name]
+- Team Member 1: Ragavendhiran Barathan
-- Team Member 2: [Collaborator Name, if applicable]
+- Team Member 2: Arun Mohan

 ---